KNg-02/VITAL-Document-Data-Analysis/README.md

     <img width="70%" src="https://i.imgur.com/TgqqumG.png">
 </p>

-* Agency 0 in 2021 returned no received documents beyond February, besides being incomplete for both months.
+* **Very short-lived period of progress, while incomplete:** Agency 0 in 2021 returned no documents beyond February, besides being incomplete for both months.
-* Surprisingly, the digitisation of documents lasted longer across months than its return of such, adding an inconsistency between the two to investigate.
+* **Discrepancy over both types of work:** The return of documents lasted much shorter across the months of 2021 than its digitisation, adding an inconsistency between the two to investigate.

 <b>Inconsistent digitisation in 2021:</b>